gazebosim/gz-sim/Migration.md

      each time step, whereas previously the component values were set to `0` after each time step.
 Persistent velocity commands should be reapplied at each time step.
+   + Default priority values are specified for the `Physics` and `UserCommands` systems to ensure that `Physics::Update` and `UserCommands::PreUpdate` execute before systems with default execution priority.
+Several constants for system priority are defined in `gz/sim/System.hh`.
    + The ForceTorque system has been changed from updating sensor data during the parallelized `PostUpdate` phase to use the sequential `Update` phase and writing directly to the ECM if a sensor entity has a `WrenchMeasured` component.
-The ForceTorque system priority is specified to ensure that its `Update` phase executes after `Physics::Update`.
+The ForceTorque system priority is specified to use the `gz::sim::systems::kPostPhysicsSensorPriority` constant to ensure that its `Update` phase executes after `Physics::Update` and before systems with default priority.

 ## Gazebo Sim 7.x to 8.0
 * **Deprecated**